 Under the Regulatory Flexibility Act (5 U.S.C.
-601-612), we have considered whether this proposed rule would have a significant economic impact on a substantial number of small entities.
+601-612), the Coast Guard considered whether this proposed rule would have a significant economic impact on a substantial number of small entities.
 The term "small entities" comprises small businesses, not-for-profit organizations that are independently owned and operated and are not dominant in their fields, and governmental jurisdictions with populations of less than 50,000.

 The Coast Guard certifies under 5 U.S.C.
-605(b) that this rule would not have a significant economic impact on a substantial number of small entities.
-This proposed rule would affect the following entities, some of which may be small entities: The owners or operators of vessels intending to transit or anchor in the effected portion of the Weymouth Fore River from 8:30 p.m.
-EDT on June 30, 2007 until 11:15 p.m.
-EDT on June 30, 2007 with a rain date of July 1, 2007.
+605(b) that this proposed rule would not have a significant economic impact on a substantial number of small entities.

+This proposed rule would affect the following entities, some of which may be small entities: the owners or operators of vessels intending to transit or anchor in the effected portion of Marblehead Harbor from 8:30 p.m.
+EDT on July 4, 2007 to 10 p.m.
+EDT on July 4, 2007 or during the same hours on July 5.

-This safety zone would not have a significant economic impact on a substantial number of small entities for the following reasons: Vessel traffic can safely pass outside of the safety zone during the effective period; the effective period is limited in duration, and advance notifications via safety marine informational broadcast and local notice to mariners will be made to the local maritime community.
+This safety zone would not have a significant economic impact on a substantial number of small entities for the following reasons: this proposed rule would be in effect for only one and one half hours, vessel traffic can safely pass around the safety zone during the effected period, and advance notification via safety marine informational broadcast and Local Notice to Mariners will be made before and during the effective period.

-If you think that your business, organization, or governmental jurisdiction qualifies as a small entity and that this rule would have a significant economic impact on it, please submit a comment (see ADDRESSES) explaining why you think it qualifies and how and to what degree this rule would economically affect it.
+If you think that your business, organization, or governmental jurisdiction qualifies as a small entity and that this rule would have a significant economic impact on it, please submit a comment (see ADDRESSES) explaining why you think it qualifies and how and to what degree this rule would economically affect.